-The pie charts below show our gender distribution across the 4 pay quartiles of the business, with a larger percentage of female colleagues in the business overall.
-The percentage of females decreases from the lower quartile, where it is 64.6%, to the top quartile where it decreases to 52%.
+The pie charts below show our gender distribution across the 4 pay quartiles of the business, with a larger percentage of female colleagues in the lower, lower middle and upper middle quartiles.
+The percentage of females decreases from the lower quartile, where it is 64.85%, to the top quartile where it decreases to 48.97%.